CBARRC Constitution & Bylaws

 SECTION 1.
 Club Year

-The club’s official year shall begin immediately at the conclusion of the election at the annual meeting and shall continue through the election at the next annual meeting.
+The Club’s fiscal year shall begin on the first day of January and end on the last day of December.
+The Club’s official year shall begin immediately at the conclusion of the election at the annual meeting and shall continue through the election at the next annual meeting.

 SECTION 2.
 Annual Meeting